HM Prison Forest Bank: Escapes and other offences

 On 29 January 2017, a prisoner was found in his cell after a suspected drug overdose.
-The inmate is believed to have taken the potent synthetic drug spice before becoming ill.
-He died on the morning of 30 January 2017.
+The inmate is believed to have taken the potent synthetic drug spice.
+He died the following day.

-Present day
+Chris Brown fans

+In May 2025, it was reported that a number of fans of the US singer Chris Brown had applied for jobs as custody officers at the prison in the belief he was being held on remand there after he was arrested and charged with GBH.
+Brown was arrested at a hotel in Manchester on 15 May, and appeared before the city's magistrates' court, and was remanded to Forest Bank.
+Fans also wanted to write to Brown, and even visit him in prison.

+Current role and facilities

-HMP Forest Bank is a Category B local prison although the majority of the inmates are category C. The term local means that the prison holds people on remand to the local courts as well as sentenced prisoners.
+Forest Bank Prison is a Category B local prison although the majority of the inmates are Category C. The term local means that the prison holds people on remand to the local courts as well as sentenced prisoners.
 Adult inmates at Forest Bank come from the courts in Bolton, Bury, Leigh and Wigan.
 Young offenders come from courts in High Peak, Manchester, Oldham, Rochdale, Stockport, Tameside and Trafford.

 The prison is divided into eight wings (A-H), a healthcare unit and a care and separation unit.
-Accommodation at the prison consists mostly of single cells, with some double cells.
-All the cells are designed to be safer, having almost no ligature points due to modularisation being the method of construction.
+Accommodation at the prison consists mostly of double cells, with some single cells.
+All of the cells are designed to be safer than previous prison designs, having almost no ligature points due to modularisation being the method of construction.

 The healthcare unit at Forest Bank has a 20-bed in-patient facility, with a 24-hour nursing care service.
 There is also a full-time Senior Medical Officer and a Locum Medical Officer at the prison.

 Activities at the prison include production workshops, training workshops and vocational training courses in motor mechanics, industrial cleaning, catering and welding.
-There is a Visits Hall at Forest Bank, with facilities including a WRVS-run canteen, and a play area for children aged 2–12 years.
+There is a Visits Hall, with facilities including a WRVS-run canteen, and a play area for children aged 2–12 years.